Adirondack Mountains: History

 The early European perception of the Adirondacks was of a vast, inhospitable wilderness.
 One map of the area from 1771 shows the region as a blank space in the northeastern corner of New York.
 In 1784, Thomas Pownhall wrote that the Native Americans referred to the area as "the Dismal Wilderness, or the Habitation of Winter," and that the area was "either not much known to them, or, if known, very wisely by them kept from the Knowledge of the Europeans."
 He clearly had the impression that native people did not live within the Adirondack mountains.

-Because local Iroquoian and Algonquian tribes had been decimated first by smallpox and measles in the 1600s, then by wars with encroaching European settlers, there likely were very few people living in the region by the time Pownhall wrote his description.
+Because local Haudenosaunee and Algonquian tribes had been decimated first by smallpox and measles in the 1600s, then by wars with encroaching European settlers, there likely were very few people living in the region by the time Pownhall wrote his description.
 It is only relatively recently that numerous archaeological finds have definitively shown that Native Americans were indeed very present in the Adirondacks before European contact, hunting, making pottery, and practicing agriculture.

 The European impression of a wild region devoid of human connection set up a narrative about wilderness that would persist through the next 200-some years of the region's history.
 While society's perception of the Adirondacks' value changed, they were always seen as a land of natural resources and physical beauty, not of human history.
 First the area was an inhospitable tangle, then a lucrative store of lumber.
 After the American Revolutionary War, New York State gained ownership of most of the land in the region.

 Needing money to discharge war debts, the government sold nearly all the original public acreage about 7 million acres for pennies an acre.
 Lumbermen were welcomed to the interior, with few restraints, resulting in massive deforestation.
 Later, the wilderness character of the region became popular with the rise of the Romantic movement, and the Adirondacks became a destination for those wishing to escape the evils of city life.
 Rising concern over water quality and deforestation led to the creation of the Adirondack Park in 1885.
 In 1989, part of the Adirondack region was designated by UNESCO as the Champlain-Adirondack Biosphere Reserve.